sabsahil049-ops/Mohammad_sahil/README.md

 ---

-### HR Analytics Dashboard - (MySQL + PowerBI)
+### Email Marketing Campaign Dashboard - (Excel + PowerBI)

-- Analysed organisation-wide employee data.
+- Built an interactive Email Marketing Dashboard to track and analyze key KPIs such as CTR, Open Rate, Bounce Rate, and Unsubscribe Rate.
-- Identified diversity gaps and attrition patterns.
+- Performed trend and comparative analysis to identify top-performing and underperforming campaign types.
-- Created a consolidated HR dashboard for insights
+- Transformed raw marketing data into actionable insights to support data-driven decision-making.

   ###  📸 Dashboard Preview